dmolsen/MQSugr/README.md

 List of features:

 * Load CSS & JavaScript files based on media queries
-* Simple format that can be expanded on to use the normal Modernerizr.load format
+* Simple format that can be expanded upon to use the normal Modernerizr.load format
 * Standard file naming convention to help make it easier to organize files based on breakpoints
 * Uses Modernizr to test media queries & features
 * Uses `Modernizr.load` to dynamically load files